canonical/jaas-documentation/reference/security.rst

 TLS Communication
 -----------------

-In this section we will cover the use of TLS between components of JAAS.

-TLS encryption is handled by the Go standard library packages:
+TLS encryption is enforced between various components in JAAS, using Go's standard library (``crypto/tls`` and ``crypto/x509``).
+The minimum supported version is TLS v1.2.

-- ``crypto/tls``
-- ``crypto/x509``

 Client - JAAS
 ^^^^^^^^^^^^^

-The Juju client package enforces the use of TLS when connecting to a controller.
-This extends to both the Juju CLI and the Juju Terraform Provider.
+The GO Juju client enforces TLS for all connections to JAAS, including the Juju CLI and Juju Terraform Provider.

-The minimum supported version is TLS v1.2

 JAAS - Juju Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^

-JAAS enforces the use of TLS when connecting to a Juju controller.
+JAAS enforces TLS when connecting to Juju controllers.

-The minimum supported version is TLS v1.2

 JAAS - OpenFGA
 ^^^^^^^^^^^^^^

-JAAS does not currently enforce TLS when communicating with OpenFGA.

-TLS is not currently supported with the OpenFGA charm operator.
+TLS is not currently enforced between JAAS and OpenFGA due to a lack of TLS support in the OpenFGA charm operator.

 JAAS - Vault
 ^^^^^^^^^^^^

-JAAS assumes that Vault is reachable with TLS but does not enforce this.
+JAAS assumes TLS is used to communicate with Vault.
-By default the Vault charm employs the use of TLS.

-The minimum supported version is TLS v1.2.
+The Vault charm uses TLS by default.

 JAAS - PostgreSQL
 ^^^^^^^^^^^^^^^^^

-JAAS does not currently enforce TLS when communicating with PostgreSQL.
-But this can be achieved when using the PostgreSQL charm.
+JAAS does not enforce TLS when communicating with PostgreSQL, but it can be enabled when using the PostgreSQL charm.

-The minimum supported version is TLS v1.2.
+TLS is not enabled by default.

 CORS
 ----

 CORS or Cross-Origin Resource Sharing is a browser security feature designed to prevent malicious use of your online credentials.
-Read more on CORS `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#what_requests_use_cors>`__.
+Read more about CORS `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#what_requests_use_cors>`__.

-JAAS supports the use of CORS headers specifically for the purposes of the Juju dashboard.
+JAAS supports the use of CORS headers specifically for the Juju dashboard.
 The dashboard requires the ability to send cross-origin requests from the domain where it is hosted to the domain where JAAS is hosted.
-More information on how to setup CORS to securely handle these requests will be available in a future how-to.
+More information on how to set up CORS to securely handle these requests will be available in a future how-to guide.

-The following Go package is used to validate CORS requests/headers:
+The following Go package is used to validate CORS requests:

 - ``github.com/rs/cors``